frogman/openshift-cli-cheatsheet/README.md

                               # to see a node’s current capacity and allocatable resources
 oc get nodes --show-labels | grep -i "project101=testlab"
                               # show nodes info with lable and list only node with a lable "project101=testlab"
+oc process                    # process a template into list of resources.
 ```
 ## Managing Users
 ```